 And most brands don’t have the software, horsepower, or unique skillset for effective keyword research.
 That’s where a top-3% digital marketing agency like HawkSEM steps in.

 Our roster of seasoned PPC experts brings years of experience with Google Ads campaigns.
-Collectively, we’ve structured thousands of campaigns with relevant keyword topics that generated game-changing traffic and conversions.
+Collectively, we’ve structured thousands of search campaigns with relevant keyword topics that generated game-changing traffic and conversions.

 Need an ally on your side to dive into the research and formulate a strategy that raises your bottom line?

 Ready to bring your campaign conversions from zero to hero?
-We’re your caped crusader and STAGs are our sidekick.
+We’re your caped crusader, and STAGs are our sidekick.